mubeenkexe/fynn/README.md

-# Furqan's Book - A Personal Project
+# Fynn - A Personal Project

-Welcome to **Furqan's Book**, a personal project dedicated to creating a modern and cozy platform for my friend, an aspiring author, to share his stories and novels with the world.
+Welcome to **Fynn**, a personal project dedicated to creating a modern and cozy platform for my friend, an aspiring author, to share his stories and novels with the world.
 This project is a minimalistic, aesthetic website designed for readers and writers alike.

 ## 🌟 Project Overview

-**Furqan's Book** is under active development, aiming to provide a space where my friend can:
+**Fynn** is under active development, aiming to provide a space where my friend can:

 - **Write and Publish** his books and chapters directly or upload files.
 - **Engage with Readers** through a seamless commenting and feedback system.